This article explains how to pair, unpair, and disconnect a Bluetooth device in Windows 11.

 Select Bluetooth, as highlighted below.

-Ensure the device you want to connect has Bluetooth enabled and is ready.
+Ensure the device you want to connect to has Bluetooth enabled and is ready.
 On the list, select the device to pair.

 Do this for other Bluetooth devices you want to pair with Windows 11.

-How to remove or unpair Bluetooth devices from Windows 11
+Remove or unpair Bluetooth devices from Windows 11

 If you want to unpair or disconnect Bluetooth devices from Windows, go to Windows Settings ==> Bluetooth & devices and select the already connected device.
 Then click on the ellipse (three dots) and select Remove device.